Jim McCarthy, President

 Cassie Froeba joined North Florida Land Trust in November of 2015 and serves as the Operations Director.
 Her duties include ensuring that NFLT’s everyday activities run smoothly!
 Creating/ updating policies, developing/implement human resource strategies, orientation and training for staff and Board Members, effective management of finance/accounting, property exemptions, managing the nonprofit’s properties on Talbot Island and overseeing the office as the on-site mom.
 Cassie led our team to get national recognition as an Accredited Land Trust.
 Accreditation is the highest standard and acknowledges North Florida Land Trust has demonstrated sound finances, ethical conduct, responsible governance, and lasting stewardship.

-Allison Cologne, Graphic Design Manager
+Allison Cologne, Graphic Design and Social Media Manager

 Megan Mangiaracino, Director of Development & Marketing